Sections Of This Article:

 UnconstrainedTime, Based On Freely Chosen Aesthetics

-The UnconstrainedTime project started with a dream which showed me the time-display concept and some creative ideas.
+The UnconstrainedTime project started with a dream which showed me the time-display concept and a variety of fascinating creative ideas that work with it.
 Our simple minimal time-display allows more of the watch to focus on chosen aesthetics than is possible with the conventional dial and hands.
-The fact that my background is fine art and cutting-edge contemporary music, with no experience of watchmaking, made it easier to start each watch fundamentally from freely-chosen aesthetics, rather than using the engineering and fine jewelry basis of almost all watch design.
+The fact that my background is fine art and cutting-edge contemporary music, with no experience of watchmaking, made it easier to start creating each watch fundamentally from freely-chosen aesthetics, rather than being based in the engineering and fine jewellery basis of almost all watch design.

 Here are details of the inspirations for each of the initial watches in our range:

 Stone-hold watch: The main inspiration was a stereo-tactic frame, which is the circular metal frame used to hold a human head still in an exact position for precision brain surgery.
-It consists of a circular frame with narrow parts coming in along radiuses.
-I sketched that and the 3D modeler made it, but it wasn’t looking good, so I changed the concept partly, to arrive at the current version:
+It consists of a circular frame with narrow parts coming in along radii.
+I sketched that and the 3D modeler made it, but the results were not looking good, so I partly changed the concept, to arrive at the current version:

-Hip Hop #1 watch: The concept started with the word “HipHop,” recreated in heavy-looking rectangular lettering on the middle of the watch, with the rectangular concept continued on either side.
+Hip Hop #1 watch: The concept started with the word “Hip-hop,” recreated in bold, heavy-looking rectangular lettering on the middle of the watch, with the rectangular concept continued on either side.
 I like how it represents the chunky massiveness of hip-hop beats:

 Techno-circle #1 watch: the inspiration for this watch was the beauty and complexity of those techno circle graphics I’d seen.
 I also saw a graphic image of something similar in 3D, with different layers, inspiring me to create my own version.
 It took a lot of time to draw all the details of each layer, using vector software, but I love the results:

-Poppy Seed Pod watch: The inspiration is, obviously enough, the forms and textures of a poppy seed pod, and the harvest sights, sounds and scents they evoke:
+Poppy Seed Pod watch: The inspiration is, obviously enough, the beautiful organic forms and textures of a poppy seed pod, and the sights, sounds and scents they evoke, of corn fields in rural England being harvested in late summer:

 Fractal Emergence (above) is the watch we’ll be launching with, so . . .